Results for "Genetics"

 Although it may be hard to believe, until 1956, people with epilepsy weren’t allowed to get married in 17 states in the U.S. due to widespread misunderstandings...

-Do some of your fingers not have the same range of motion they once did?
+Have you lost some of the range of motion in your fingers?
 Maybe they’re beginning to curl inward a bit more.
-Do you feel resistance when...
+Do you feel resistance when you straighten...

 Patient Kim Alten’s annual mammogram led to an option to have genetic testing for cancer, which can help determine whether someone – and their family –...